IsisChameleon/CSYS5030/installJIDT.md

  # Installation steps for ubuntu

  cd notebooks
  git clone https://github.com/jlizier/jidt.git

  sudo apt install default-jdk ant (already in tensyj)

  conda install -c conda-forge jpype1

+ # TO DO IN THE CONTAINER

+ install jpype
+ create a volume for jidt and do the git clone and build automatically

  # running build scripts